lsst/pipelines_lsst_io/releases/v13_0_sui.rst

   - Firefly JavaScript API and Python API improvements, providing more controls using Firefly visualization components and features.
 Python API firefly_client is pip and eups installable.
   - Phase folding capabilities for time series data, and light curve plots.
+  - Overlay layer on images:

-  - LSST mask overlay on images.
+          - LSST mask overlay
+	  - User can change overlay symbol shape, size, and color.

   - Charts redesign and expansion of capabilities:

 	  - Multiple charts of different columns from the same data sets.
 Display XY 2D plot and histogram at the same time